Simple Tips For Pulling Graphite Heads

 Before we get into the nitty-gritty of pulling graphite, I at least want to explain our two industrial-strength golf shaft extender pullers.

 First and foremost, the Pro Plus, our base model, is vice-mounted only.
-Despite its smaller design for low-volume shops, it’s size commands portability when needed, plus the strength of steel to go the distance.
+Despite its smaller design for low-volume shops, its size commands portability when needed, plus the strength of steel to go the distance.

 Mitchell Golf Steelclub Graphite Shaft Puller Commercial E-Z Model